sunny/actor/README.md

 end
 ```

-Any keys you add to `fail!` will be added to the result, for example you could
+The keys you add to `fail!` will be added to the result, for example you could
 do: `fail!(error_type: "validation", error_code: "uv52", …)`.

 ## Play actors in a sequence